uw-cmg/MAST/MAST/doc/source/12_0_1_developmentworkflow.rst

     cd //home/<user>/mast_dev/mast_20160211_dev/MAST/test
     python -m nose

-If any unit tests fail:
-Go back to the developers.
+If any unit tests fail, go back to the developers.

 Each developer starts over from the :ref:`reconcile-with-dev` step.

 When all unit tests have passed, the release manager starts over from :ref:`release-manager`.

 If all tests pass, package to real repository.